-- Taco Bar – Who doesn’t love a taco?
+Taco Bar (check out my Birthday Taco Bar) – Who doesn’t love a taco?
 They’re yummy, fun to create and can easily be a finger food at a party.
 You can prepare your protein and the taco bar fixings in advance and warm the protein and tortillas when you’re ready to serve.
 I also have you covered with my Limeade Margaritas for your taco themed evening.

 - Chili Lime Chicken Tacos with Black Bean and Corn Salad